clockgene/Image_analysis/README.md

 If you do not have it already, install miniconda3 from here:

 https://docs.conda.io/en/latest/miniconda.html
-Choose Python 3.8 Windows 64bit installer of Miniconda3, download, run the file, select admin, for all, select add to PATH, do not make default (unless you have no previous Python environment)
+Choose Python 3.8 or newer Windows 64bit installer of Miniconda3, download, run the file, select admin, for all, select add to PATH, do not make default (unless you have no previous Python environment)

 More information on Anaconda and its environments: https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533